hyperledger-solang/solang/docs/installing.rst

 Building Solang from source
 ---------------------------

-In order to build solang from source, you will need rust 1.42.0 or higher, and llvm version 8 or higher with the WebAssembly target enabled.
+In order to build solang from source, you will need rust 1.42.0 or higher, and llvm version 10 with the WebAssembly target enabled.

 So see if you have the correct version of rust, simply execute: